Norwegian Elkhound (Black)

 Unique facts and fascinating details

-- Despite their name, they are not hounds in the traditional sense but are classified as Spitz-type dogs.
+- Despite their name, they are not hounds in the traditional scent-hound sense, but rather spitz-type dogs.

 Frequently Asked Questions